MicrosoftDocs/azure-devops-docs/docs/pipelines/library/variable-groups.md

 1. Specify your Azure subscription end point and the name of the vault containing your secrets.

    Ensure the Azure service connection has at least **Get** and **List** management permissions on the vault for secrets.
-   You can enable VSTS to set these permissions by choosing **Authorize** next to the vault name.
+   You can enable Azure Pipelines to set these permissions by choosing **Authorize** next to the vault name.
    Alternatively, you can set the permissions manually in the [Azure portal](https://portal.azure.com):

    - Open the **Settings** blade for the vault, choose **Access policies**, then **Add new**.